intelagense/rwxrob/quotes/README.md

 - 'What I was I played.
 Now I stay.
 (BKSI)'
 - 'Begin where you are.
 (BKSI)'
 - 'Just browsing around today with Lynx made me realize how often I have to parse things into shapes in my mind to make sense of the information. (@shawnadelotte)'
-- 'For almost every purpose aliases are superceded by shell functions.
+- 'For almost every purpose aliases are superseded by shell functions.
 (Bash Manual Page)'
 - '9/10 times someone is just behaving like an asshole momentarily, rather than just plain being an asshole. (mousepotato)'
 - 'Zsh cannot export functions?
 Do I need to say more? (@rwxrob)'
 - 'Close when you open. (@rwxrob)'